 Did I have to agree to be furloughed?

-Under the coronavirus job retention scheme, do I receive my full salary/wage or just a percentage of it?
+Under the furlough scheme, do I receive my full salary/wage or just a percentage of it?

-The government currently pays the employer 80% of your wage (capped at £2,500 a month).
-But your employer is still obliged to top up the 80% and to pay you 100% of your wage, unless they get your agreement to pay only 80%.
-You can choose not to accept the 80% and insist on 100%.
+The government currently (September 2020) pays the employer 70% of your wage (capped at just under £2,190 for the month, for the hours you are on furlough).
+But your employer is still obliged to top up the 70% and to pay you 100% of your wage, unless they get your agreement to pay only 70%.
+You can choose not to accept the 70% and insist on 100%.

 If your employer says they can’t afford to pay you 100%, and you don’t agree to wait until they can, they need to make you redundant, and then pay you a redundancy package.
 If you have no contractual redundancy package in your contract of employment, then you will be entitled to statutory redundancy pay (maximum of £16,140 or £538 per week x 30 weeks – rates apply from April 2020).

 What if the % government pay takes me below the national minimum wage?